-At Least 7 People Killed in Sudanese Anti-Government Sit-In, Activists Say
+At Least 13 People Killed in Sudanese Anti-Government Sit-In, Activists Say

 A split between Sudan’s militantly and its security agencies could mark a significant turning point for the protesters.

-Gen. Awad Mohammed Ibn Auf, the country’s defense minister and also vice president, denied any divisions and said the military and the security apparatus were coordinating on how to deal with the protesters.
+Gen. Awad Mohammed Ibn Auf, the country’s defense minister and vice president, denied any divisions and said the military and the security apparatus were coordinating on how to deal with the protesters.

 “There are parties trying to exploit the current situation to create strife between the components of the security system in the country,” he told a meeting with senior officers on Monday.